fraserdominicdavid/geotech-pandas/docs/index.rst

       ^^^

       Saw a typo in the documentation?
 Want to improve existing functionalites?
-The contribution guidlines will guide you through the process of improving ``geotech-pandas``.
+The contribution guidlines will guide you through the process of improving geotech-pandas.